 quality assurance/quality improvement (Also see CQI.)

 The processes and measures an organization uses to determine that its products or services measure up to the standards established for them.
-In child welfare agencies, quality assurance programs may contain one or more of the following components: a client information/data system, a peer review system, and a case record review system.
+In child welfare agencies, quality assurance programs may contain one or more of the following components: a client information/data system, a peer review system, or a case record review system.
 All State child welfare agencies are required to develop and implement standards to ensure that children in foster care are provided quality services that protect the safety and health of the children.
-They are also required to operate an identifiable quality assurance system that evaluates the quality of services, identifies strengths and needs of the service delivery system, provides relevant reports, and evaluates implemented program improvement measures.
+They are also required to operate an identifiable quality assurance system that evaluates the quality of services, identifies the strengths and needs of the service delivery system, provides relevant reports, and evaluates implemented program improvement measures.
+(See CQI.)